pesto-students/p3-pratik-Laveshkumbhalkar/Week-1/README.md

 > Display
 > Storage

-* The main functionality of the browser
+A) The main functionality of the browser
 ----------------------------------------